 - Painful emotions – Shame, anxiety, anger, resentment, depression, and numbness

-Codependency treatment for families
+Codependency Therapy for Families

 - The existence of physical, emotional, or sexual abuse